10 Best Foods to Lower Blood Sugar & Manage Diabetes

 Stay Hydrated

 Water helps flush all kinds of toxins from our system, and it can also remove excess glucose.
-One study found that not drinking enough water put people at risk for high blood sugar levels.
+One study found that not drinking enough water puts people at risk for high blood sugar levels.

-Lose Weight
+Lose Excess Weight

 Carrying extra weight is linked with insulin resistance and a higher risk for developing diabetes.
 If you’re reading this, you’re already exploring how to eat healthier, which is a major factor in weight loss, so good for you!
 Keep in mind that even losing a modest amount of weight can result in major gains for blood sugar management.